 - This grant is only available to eligible junior, senior and graduate students.

 For the federal PELL, FSEOG and TEACH grant programs, a student is an undergraduate student only if s/he has not earned, or completed the requirements for a bachelor’s degree.

 New Jersey Higher Education Student Assistance Authority – NJ HESAA

-- A grant provided by the State of New Jersey to full-time undergraduate students (12 credits per semester) who meet need criteria established by the State of New Jersey.
+- A grant provided by the State of New Jersey to full-time undergraduate students (12 credits or more per semester) who meet need criteria established by the State of New Jersey.

 - Recipients must be New Jersey residents.

-- Students may be required to submit additional documentation on top of answering the additional application questions.
-H
+- Students may be required to submit additional documentation.

 - HESAA will notify students of which documents are needed if necessary.